 So what happens at the rehearsal dinner?
 If the bride wants to read a poem to her maid of honor, she may wish to do this during the rehearsal dinner.
 Things will likely be a bit quieter and she has more time.

-The couple may also want to play some of their favorite songs that remind them of their relationship — songs that may not fit neatly into the theme of the upcoming ceremony.
+The couple may also want to play some of their favorite songs that remind them of their relationship — songs that may not fit neatly into the wedding theme.

 Video presentations documenting the bride and groom’s lives before and after they got together are also great for the rehearsal.
 Everyone can “ooh” and “aah” at how cute they were as kids, and how in love they are now.